mdn/content/files/en-us/web/javascript/reference/global_objects/date/getutchours/index.md

 If the `Date` object represents a valid date, an integer between 0 and 23, representing the hours in the given date according to Coordinated Universal Time.
 Otherwise, [`NaN`](/en-us/docs/Web/JavaScript/Reference/Global_Objects/Number/NaN)
-if the `Date` object doesn’t represent a valid date.
+if the `Date` object doesn't represent a valid date.

 ## Examples